basiliscos/cpp-bredis/README.md

 |----------------------------|------------------------------|
 |  1.30257e+06               |  1.19214e+06                 |

-Results are not completely fair, because of usage of different semantics in APIs; however they are still interesting, as there are used different underlying event libraries ([Boost::ASIO](http://www.boost.org/doc/libs/release/libs/asio/) vs [libev](http://software.schmorp.de/pkg/libev.html)) as well redis protocol parsing library (written from scratch vs [hiredis](https://github.com/redis/hiredis))
+These results are not completely fair, because of the usage of different semantics in the APIs; however they are still interesting, as they are using different underlying event libraries ([Boost::ASIO](http://www.boost.org/doc/libs/release/libs/asio/) vs [libev](http://software.schmorp.de/pkg/libev.html)) as well as redis protocol parsing libraries (written from scratch vs [hiredis](https://github.com/redis/hiredis))

 ## Work with the result

-The general idea is that the result of attempt to  redis reply can be either: no enough data or protocol error (exteame case) or some positive parse result.
-The last one is just **markers** of result, which is actually stored in *receive buffer* (i.e. outside of markers, and outside of bredis-connection).
+The general idea is that the result of trying to parse a redis reply can be either: not enough data, protocol error (in an extreme case) or some positive parse result.
+The last one is just **markers** of the result, which is actually stored in the *receive buffer* (i.e. outside of markers, and outside of the bredis-connection).

-The the further work with markers denends on your needs: it is possible either **scan** the result for the expected results (e.g. for `PONG` reply on `PING` command, or for `OK`/`QUEUED` replies on `MULTI`/`EXEC` commands) or **extract** the results (the common redis types: `nil`, `string`, `error`, `int` or (recursive) array of them).
+The the further work with markers depends on your needs: it is possible to either **scan** the result for the expected results (e.g. for a `PONG` reply on a `PING` command, or for `OK`/`QUEUED` replies on `MULTI`/`EXEC` commands) or to **extract** the results (the common redis types: `nil`, `string`, `error`, `int` or a (recursive) array of them).

-When data in receive buffer is no logner required, it should be consumed.
+When the data in the receive buffer is no longer required, it should be consumed.

 Scan example: